QingbiaoLi/QingbiaoLi.github.io/_teaching/2015-autumn-teaching.md

 location: "Edinburgh, the United Kingdom"
 ---

-Mechanical Engineering 1 (basic statics, dynamics, sold mechanics and thermodynamics)
+Duties included:

-* Prepared the solutions to tutorial questions weekly and worked on one to one basis.
+* Prepared the solutions to tutorial questions weekly about:
+ * basic statics, dynamics, sold mechanics and thermodynamics
 * Solicited feedback from students to improve the teaching quality.